fbottarelli/personal-portfolio/README.md

 > .svelte-kit and node_modules folders are note uploaded here, standard from the sveltekit installation script.

+## To-Do
+- [ ] Make a basic fucntional portfolio with at least main + about
+- [ ] Think and try to implement a way cool way to show a list of tools/skills
+- [ ] add blogging features, maybe with markdown+svelte tools

 ## Tutorial e altro materiale usato:
 - Joy of Code youtube channel: https://www.youtube.com/watch?v=obmiLi3bhkQ&t=486s